schnoddelbotz/amtc/README.md

 PC on or off using that demo website, you have to set your AMT password to the one stated above.
 Also note that every full hour, a sane default test database will be restored.

+I'll try to put some more time into amtc-web2 to get the new GUI ready soon...

 building